Data Storage Facilities

 About

-The Radboud Data Repository is where data is backed up and ultimately Archived/ Published.
+The Radboud Data Repository is an on-campus research data repository where data is backed up and ultimately Archived/ Published for long-term preservation and sharing.
 It includes three types of data collections which serve different purposes:

 • Data Sharing Collections for all data and analysis scripts used in creating the results reported in your manuscript